malloydata/malloy/docs/_src/language/basic.md

 ## Filtering

 When working with data, filtering is something you do in almost every query.
 Malloy's filtering is more powerful and expressive than that of SQL.
 When querying data, we first isolate the data we are interested in (filter it) and then perform aggregations and calculations on the data we've isolated (shape it).
-Malloy provides a consistent syntax for filtering in a variety of places within a query.
+Malloy provides consistent syntax for filtering everywhere within a query.

 ### Filtering Tables

-A filter on a table limits the data coming out of the table.
+A filter on a table narrows down which data is included from that table.
+This translates to a <code>WHERE</code> clause in SQL.
 In this case, the data from the table is filtered to just airports in California.

 ```malloy